Introduction to the Computing Landscape

 GPU APIs and Languages

 GPUs are some of the most readily available accelerators.
 Originally made for graphics, since around 2008 using them for general computation has been fairly wide spread.
 All graphics API's now also support general computation.
 Usually, it will be called a compute shader.
 Shader is the common name for a GPU program.
 If running CUDA or OpenCL, it is called a kernel.
-The guide will mostly focus on the pure compute parts of GPU APIs, except for the graphics specialization.
+I will mostly focus on the pure compute parts of GPU APIs, except for the graphics specialization.
 Thus it will be assumed that if you are interested in the graphics specialization you might already have done a graphics course or a tutorial such as LearnOpenGL or Learn Wgpu.
 It is worth noting that a compute shader using a graphics-based API, such as Vulkan, can perform just as well as an implementation in a compute-only API, such as CUDA.
 One example of this is VkFFT.
 A GPU API is all the stuff that you have to write in your code that is not the function (shaders) that you want to run.
 It could be calls like creating a connection to the GPU, allocating memory on the GPU, transferring the contents of a buffer to the memory you just allocated on the GPU or launching your shader/kernel and transferring the results back to the CPU.
 The GPU languages themselves vary with the APIs.
-Some APIs, such as Vulkan, can take an intermediate representation called SPIR-V, this allows the user to write in any shading language, or even Rust in one case, as long as it is compiled to SPIR-V. Usually a shading language will look a lot like C/C++, but have its own distinct rules.
+Some APIs, such as Vulkan, can take an intermediate representation called SPIR-V, this allows the user to write in any shading language, or even Rust in one case, as long as it is compiled to SPIR-V. Usually a shading language will look a lot like C/C++/Rust, but have its own distinct rules.
 You can't always make the same assumptions.

 The rest of this section is an overview of the various available GPU APIs.